‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Her Dance Moves In Skintight Yoga Pants

-Yanet Garcia sent temperatures soaring on Tuesday when she updated her Instagram account with a video of her showing off her dance moves.
+Yanet Garcia sent temperatures soaring on Tuesday when she updated her Instagram account with a video of herself showing off her dance moves.

-The clip showed Yanet in a gym wearing a red workout bra and figure-hugging yoga pants.
+The clip showed Yanet in a gym, wearing a red workout bra and figure-hugging yoga pants.
 With a camera crew working around her, she displayed her dancing prowess with a sexy hip roll as music played in the background.
 The video was just a few seconds long, but it was long enough to show that Yanet has got rhythm.
 The brunette bombshell wore her hair back in a low ponytail as the camera captured her strutting her stuff.
-She appeared to be relaxed and having a little fun as she laughed at the end of the clip.
+She appeared to be relaxed, having a little fun as she laughed at the end of the clip.

 Judging from the caption of the post, Yanet was working on something for FitPlan, an app which allows clients to work with personal trainers online.
-She recently joined the team at the company and has shared a few behind-the-scene posts of her working with the crew.
+She recently joined the team at the company, and has shared a few behind-the-scenes posts of her working with the crew.

 The clip was a smash hit with her Spanish and English followers, with many leaving heart and fire emoji in the comments.